alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 The influence of metrics on decision-making e.g. choosing to publish in a journal with a high impact factor, is questioned.
 In this light, the inclusion of data metrics is seen as an example of the increasing obsession with measurement, and is not necessarily viewed as a positive development [@burrows2013lwn].

+David Colquhoun, in his submission to HEFCE on the role of metrics in research assessment, cautions against conflating certain metrics with quality.
+In particular he singles out some altmetrics such as Tweets for criticism, suggesting that popularity of retweeting may reflect trendiness, rather than quality.
+In the examples given, he suspects that the content of the title determines what becomes popular, and not the article itself, which may not even have been read.
+This limits the impact that the article has had on the general public, let alone other academics [@colquhoun2014sub].
+He expresses concern that the glamourising of articles leads to inaccuracies, and to overlooking of the detail of the article and its quality.
+He strongly recommends against the use of altmetrics [@colquhoun2014wos].